ASIA WEEK NEW YORK AUCTIONS

 This March, explore the rich legacy of Asian Art at Sotheby’s, where tradition and innovation join in a stunning showcase.
-From ancient masterpieces to contemporary expressions, discover seven centuries of artistic excellence at our exhibition in our New York galleries from 13-21 March, culminating with a series of live and online auctions that begin on 17 March.
+From ancient masterpieces to contemporary expressions, discover seven centuries of artistic excellence at our exhibition in our New York galleries from March 13-21, culminating with a series of live and online auctions that begin on March 17.
+Also be sure to join our Asian Art Lecture Series on Sunday afternoon, March 16!

 Indian and Himalayan Art